Share Market Toolbox

 Crowd behaviourIt can be rather surprising that crowd behaviour can have such a dominant influence over the decisions of otherwise sensible and logical thinking people.

 It is important to understand that the "crowd" tends to be right for a lot of the time, but the crowd gets it wrong at the extremes.
-The crowd misses out on the start of the rallies and uptrends, and the crowd tents to stay invested for too long - until way past the top.
+The crowd misses out on the start of the rallies and uptrends, and the crowd tends to stay invested for too long - until way past the top.

 The key for the astute investor or trader is to be able to get out when the crowd is still rushing in.
 But judging the timing is not that easy.
+Even so, technical analysis can certainly help us to protect our capital.

 Cognitive, emotional and behavioural biasesMany investment decisions tend to be influenced by a variety of natural biases that we tend not to be aware of, including those that are classified as cognitive biases, and/or emotional biases.
 Some poeple refer to them as cognitive distortions.
 Here are just some of the more common ones: